 Associate Teaching Professor, Entertainment Technology Center

-Olivia Robinson is a multimedia artist whose work spans performance, installation, research, and community engagement.
+Olivia Robinson teaches courses in IDeATe’s Soft Technologies minor, and she manages IDeATe’s Soft Technologies Studio.
+Olivia is a multimedia artist whose work spans performance, installation, research, and public engagement.
 Robinson’s diverse body of work, which ranges in scale from hand-built textile circuits to architectural-scale inflatable structures, investigates issues of justice, identity, community, and transformation.